“Positive Practice” is an empowering phrase, that motivates us to stay focused and keep moving towards self improvement

 Finally, Practice U believes practicing our social norms is a must do, from each and every parent in their household all the way to the President of the United States of America.
 With each individual having a high MVP character we help to create a future that will continue through our children who will eventually become adults.
 Our MVP stands for Morals, Values and Principles the umbrella that covers our codes of conduct in our society.

 Practice U calls this in the School of Life a practi-co-logist, one whose specialty is a positive presentation of his or herself in the public's eye and in his or her private life.
 Becoming a practicologist is work that involves thinking and moving from old negative bad habits to newly improved good habits.
 Good habits and bad habits start with influencers such as the family household, the neighborhood, local schools or what's on TV, at the movies, YouTube, and what we hear on the radio or podcast stations.
 When middle school youth, high school teenagers, young adult employees, athletes and/or entertainers see good habits, they in return copy those good habits.
 When they see the opposite filled with frustration, anger, cursing, insults, excuses, blaming, apathy and arrogance they duplicate that toxic behavior and take it to another level.
 This gives reasons for why positive practice is a must at all times for all people.
-“Positive practice" is an adverb that means, I have to apply myself consistently with the intent to improve; I have to put in the work daily with patience, because it takes time for my education and skill set to grow.
+“Positive Practice” is an empowering phrase, that motivates us to stay focused and keep moving towards self improvement daily.
 This is what a practicologist is constantly working on.
 Becoming a better version of oneself starts first with me wanting to do better and doing something about it each day.